googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 The Cloud documentation links (`cloud.google.com/*/docs/*`) in these files are not always valid.
 Find the correct urls and update the links.

+## Review the metadata file

+Newer services provide all the data needed to generate this file correctly, but with older services we need to edit a few places:

+- `google/cloud/${library}/**/.repo-metadata.json`

 ## Edit the top-level CHANGELOG file

 Announce the new library in the CHANGELOG for the next release.